lesreddy/tw-tetris/readme.md

 4. Include a navbar for smaller screens.

-5. Stopwatch timer to be implemented and triggered when each new game starts.
+5. Stopwatch timer to be implemented and triggered when each new game starts and put into the ```Timer``` box.

+6. Would like to create a message of some description when the user reaches a new level that flashes up and informs the player of the change of level.
+For example it could say 'Congratulations you have reached Frog Level 2'.

 ## Applied Technologies